 True confession: I’ve been camped out in Isaiah for…oh, I dunno, something like four years?
 What a remarkably rich book, full of some of the Scripture’s most-loved promises.
 However, being a prophecy, many of those promises have yet to be fulfilled (at least in full).
 Human that I am, it’s sometimes hard to hang onto faith when those promises seem dimmer than the proverbial light at the tunnel’s end.

 Here is one of those amazing promises: God’s Word WILL NOT return to Him empty.
 It WILL succeed in the matter for which He sent it.
-Each of us in GEM has dedicated our life to proclaim God’s Word because we believe this promise is true.
+Each of us has dedicated our life to proclaim God’s Word because we believe this promise is true.
 We proclaim, God prospers, and we join in a joyful celebration because redemption results from His Word going forth.
 In an ideal world.

 But—there’s always a but, right?—I find the passage’s bookends challenging.
 Verse 10 talks about the circuitous process of harvest—precipitation waters the earth, which causes plants to grow, which produces seed (to perpetuate the process), and grain (to feed us).
 The rub is: if I plant a seed today and it rains tonight, tomorrow I won’t be eating bread from that seed.
 Growth requires a process and a length of time.
 When we look at this spiritually, I think we’ll agree: a person rarely comes to salvation the very first time they hear the Gospel.
 Sometimes after the seed is planted, nothing happens for awhile—not even that first little green shoot.
 I find that challenging, even discouraging at times.
 My faith lags a bit in waiting.